ummels/ccicons/README.md

     make install TEXMFDIR=/usr/local/texlive/texmf-local

-Afterwards, you may need to regenerate the file database:
+Afterwards, make sure to update the file database using `mktexlsr` or `texhash` (the command may vary depending on what distribution you use).

-    texhash
+Finally, you need to activate the map file `fdsymbol.map`.
+For TeX Live, this can be achieved by the following command:

-Finally, you need to activate the map file:
+    updmap-user --enable Map=fdsymbol.map

-    updmap --enable Map=ccicons.map
+For installation in a system-wide texmf tree, replace `updmap-user` by `updmap-sys`.

-For a system-wide installation, replace updmap by updmap-sys.
+Make sure you have read https://tug.org/texlive/scripts-sys-user.html before invoking `updmap-user`.

 ## License